 ALS Risk Factors and Complications

 “Around the time that he turned 50, we noticed the changes.
 Bill gradually focused intently on his long surrendered dream of owning a jewelry store.
-His father had managed a small retail diamond business and Bill learned the trade but became a lawyer.
+His father had managed a small retail diamond business and Bill learned the trade, but became a lawyer.
 When his symptoms worsened, he exhibited many of the typical signs.
-He spoke incessantly of an imaginary inventory of sterling silver rings and earrings actually made contact with several wholesale suppiers.
+He spoke incessantly of an imaginary inventory of sterling silver rings and earrings while actually making contact with several wholesale suppliers of sterling silver jewelry.
+He kept trying to order hundreds of sterling silver rings in all sorts of designs while going on about the new store he was having custom-built as a large diamond.
 His jewelry obsession manifested itself in a behavior diagnosed as Alzheimer’s disease, a common risk factor with ALS.”

 There are several risk factors for ALS, which may include: